deephacks/confit/readme.md

 ### Notifications

 Some applications need to perform certain actions as configuration is created, updated or deleted.
-Maybe pushing notifications to a graphical UI, rebuilding internal state (like a cache) or similar.
+Maybe pushing notifications to a graphical UI, rebuilding internal state (like a cache or redirect a TCP connection) or similar.

 Notifications are sent only after changes have been successfully validated, committed to storage and cached.
 Observers receive notifications once and any exception (thrown by observer) will be ignored, no retries.